junes/py4dmx/README.md

    will login user "myusername" into DMX and output the current session id.

  * `dmx.py -c /etc/dmx/config.properties -s`
-   looks into the config file /etc/dmx/config.properties to read server settings and admin password from there to login to server and output the current session id.
+   uses the config file /etc/dmx/config.properties to read server settings and admin password from there to login to server and output the current session id.

  * `dmx.py -l -u "myusername" -p "mypassword" -m -w "my shared workspace" -n "pied.piper"`